 Clearly separated from the Vosges slopes, the Bollenberg hill extends from Rouffach to Issenheim, a few kilometers north of Guebwiller.
 The place called Stein is on the ridgeline to the west and made up of the Grande Oolithe’s limestone.
 It forms compact and dry layers with thin soils.
 The exceptional climate is due to the geographic location of the hill, that is part of the Guebwiller’s field of faults.
 The average low rainfall of 350 mm per year is mainly due to the intense summer storms that regulate the great drought, making the Bollenberg hill the driest limestone hill in France.

 After a 3 weeks maceration, the wine is then aged in Burgundian oak barrels of 225l and in small capacity casks for approximately 18 months.
 After a light filtration, the wine is bottled.

 It can be associated with a roast veal with thyme, mushrooms and candied potatoes, a duck fillet in a red wine sauce with spicy rice or a hind fillet with red fruits, ceps and celery cakes.
 Serving temperature 16°C.

 This wine goes well withLearn more about food & wine pairing

-The robe is ruby red with purple highlights, of good intensity, the disk is bright, limpid and transparent.
+The robe is ruby red with purple reflections, of good intensity.
+The disk is bright, limpid and transparent.
 The wine shows youth.